helium/docs/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more instructions.

+Markdown style guide found [here](https://helium-docs.herokuapp.com/style-guide).

+For more advanced features you can write JSX alongside Markdown using MDX, more information [here](https://helium-docs.herokuapp.com/mdx).

 ### Attribution

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.